leahevy/dotfiles/README.md

 It can be simply used by installing the python package with `pip install -e .` which will install all dependencies.

-Then run `mydotfiles` to install the dotfiles.
+Then run `mydotfiles populate` to install the dotfiles.

 It requires additionally a private dotfile folder (`~/.dotfiles-private` per default, but changeable) with private or machine dependent settings.